valancej/Anchore-Slack-Notifications/README.md

 ![integrate](images/integrate_config.png)

+Finally, we will to select 'Get function URL' to retrieve the URL for the funtion we've just created.
+It should look similar to this format: https://jv-test-anchore-webhook.azurewebsites.net/api/general/policy_eval/admin

 ## Anchore Engine Configuration

 If you have not setup Anchore Engine there are a couple choices:
 - Navigate to our github repo: https://github.com/anchore/anchore-engine
 - Head to our support documentation: https://anchore.freshdesk.com/support/solutions/36000112471

-Once you have a running Anchore Engine, we need to configure
+Once you have a running Anchore Engine, we need to configure engine to send out webhook notifications to the URL of our Function App in Azure.
+Navigate here to learn how to edit the 'config,yaml' file for our Anchore Engine installation: https://anchore.freshdesk.com/support/solutions/articles/36000003890-working-with-subscriptions

+Once the configuration is complete, you will need to activate a subscription, you can follow the documentation link above for more info on that.

+In this example, I have subscribed to a particular tag and am listening for 'policy_eval' changes.